-Column 1 Column 2 Species or breed of animal Requirements for proper enclosures 1 Cats, dogs 1) The e nclosure- and other animals not (a) must be suitably fenced; and listed elsewhere (b) must be of a size appropriate to the species and breed of the animal to be enclosed; and in this schedule (c) may be constructed such that parts of a building or structure can form part of the enclosure in lieu of fencing, provided the building or structure does not have openings through which the animal can escape; and (d) must contain adequate shelter.
-2) nclosure's gates must be closed and latched except in actual immediate use. mater bly fenced means a fence constructed of strong ials and designed in such a way to the prevent the I from- (a) escaping over, under, through or around the fence; and (b) protruding over, under, through or around the fence; and (c) threatening to attack a person or animal over, under, through or around the fence; and (d) attacking a person or animal over, under, through or around the fence.
-4) Keepi enclos ng an animal on a leash does not constitute a proper sure.
-2 Geese, The e enclo sure must- ducks, chickens, roosters, turkeys and other (a) not be sited closer than 2 metres from the property boundaries; and (b) be located at the rear of the premises behind the residence (if any) situated on the premises; and poultry (c) prevent the animals from being nearer than 10m to any local government road or State-controlled road.
+Column 1 Column 2 Species or breed of animal Requirements for proper enclosures 1 Cats, dogs 1) The enclosure- and other animals not (a) must be suitably fenced; and listed elsewhere (b) must be of a size appropriate to the species and breed of the animal to be enclosed; and in this schedule (c) may be constructed such that parts of a building or structure can form part of the enclosure in lieu of fencing, provided the building or structure does not have openings through which the animal can escape; and (d) must contain adequate shelter.
+2) The enclosure's gates must be closed and latched except when in actual immediate use.
+3) Suitably fenced means a fence constructed of strong materials and designed in such a way to the prevent the animal from- (a) escaping over, under, through or around the fence; and (b) protruding over, under, through or around the fence; and (c) threatening to attack a person or animal over, under, through or around the fence; and (d) attacking a person or animal over, under, through or around the fence.
+4) Keeping an animal on a leash does not constitute a proper enclosure.
+2 Geese, The enclosure must- ducks, chickens, roosters, turkeys and other (a) not be sited closer than 2 metres from the property boundaries; and (b) be located at the rear of the premises behind the residence (if any) situated on the premises; and ро poultry (c) prevent the animals from being nearer than 10m to any local government road or State-controlled road.